MennaTullahTaha/MennaTullah-Taha/README.md

 9. Verify you can create work out (high)

-	i.
-Verify you can enter time duration (high)
+	*	Verify you can enter time duration (high)

-	ii.
-Verify you can’t enter negative sign in time duration (high)
+	*	Verify you can’t enter negative sign in time duration (high)

-	iii.
-Verify you can enter calories burnt (high)
+	*	Verify you can enter calories burnt (high)

-	iv.
-Verify you can enter description for the new exercise (high)
+	*	Verify you can enter description for the new exercise (high)

 10. Verify you can search for an exercise (high)